- Electronic Funds Transfer (EFT) Mechanisms

 criteria for deactivating or canceling accounts with minimal activity.

-In addition, all executive branch departments and federal entities must follow the guidance outlined in the Office of Management and Budget (OMB) Circular No. A-123, Appendix B: Improving the Management of Government Charge Card Programs.
+In addition, all executive branch departments and federal entities must follow the guidance outlined in the Office of Management and Budget (OMB) Circular No. A-123, Appendix B: A Risk Management Framework for Government Charge Card Programs..
 Examples of purchase card specific guidance include:

 increasing strategic sourcing initiatives,